symeneses/MLS-C01/1_data_engineering/Glue.md

 ## AWS Glue Data Catalog

 Metadata repository which auto infers and versions schemas, including semi-structured data as  such as clickstream or process logs.
 Integrated with Athena and Redshift.

-This catalog is normally populated using **Crawlers** (compatible with JSON, Parquet, CSV, relational DB) which can be executed on a Schedule or On Demand.
-This allows us to execute serverless queries against a S3 data lake, as the Data Catalog keeps the metadata from S3 in sync.
+This metadata is saved in **Databases** with different **Tables**.
+The tables can have as a source: S3, Kinesis and Kafka.
 New databases and tables can be create in the console, using AWS CloudFormation templates, or through migration from an Apache Hive metastore.

+The catalog is normally populated using **Crawlers** (compatible with JSON, Parquet, CSV, relational DB) which can be executed on a Schedule or On Demand.
+The crawlers can be created from a data source (S3, JDBC, DynamoDB) or existing catalog tables.
+T

+This allows us to execute serverless queries against a S3 data lake or Kinesis stream, as the Data Catalog keeps the metadata in sync.

 ## ETL engine